Causal Inference via Style Transfer for Out-of-distribution Generalisation: Conclusion

 \section{Conclusion}

-This paper points out the weakness of statistical learning in out-of-distribution (OOD) generalisation from a causality perspective.
-Statistical correlation can bring spurious effects from domain-variant confounders into model training, resulting in instability to domain shifting.
-We address this issue via front-door criterion where features essential to label prediction are considered the mediator variable.
+This paper studies the problem of Out-of-distribution (OOD) generalisation from the causality perspective.
+We show that statistical learning methods are ineffective for OOD generalisation due to spurious correlations from domain-specific confounders into model training, resulting in instability to domain shifting.
+The most commonly used causal inference method, back-door adjustment, is unfeasible since the method requires the observation of confounders, which is impractical in the setting.
+We address the issue via front-door adjustment where features essential to label prediction are considered the mediator variable.
 It is not trivial to interpret the front-door formula, and we propose novel methods that estimate it based on many style transfer models.
-We evaluated our method on three benchmark datasets.
+We evaluated our methods on several benchmark datasets.
 Experimental results show the superiority of our method over existing baselines in OOD generalisation.